If You Are Homeless

 Coordinated Entry Process

 If you are currently homeless, please call (828) 264-1237 and request to speak with the Emergency Shelter Coordinator.
 Hospitality House operates the Northwest CoC Coordinated Entry and Assessment System, and our agency strives to ensure that each individual and family experiencing homelessness receives an assessment for services.
-Individuals and households demonstrating the highest level of need, using the standardized assessment tool VISPDAT will be prioritized for housing services.
+Individuals and households demonstrating the highest level of need, using a standardized assessment tool will be prioritized for housing services.

 Supportive Services - Coordinated Entry and Assessment System

 The Supportive Services Only-Coordinated Entry (SSO-CE) project allows for the provision of supportive services and coordinated assessment and housing prioritization to homeless individuals and families in the Northwest Continuum of Care (CoC) and supports engagement of unsheltered / hard to engage homeless individuals and families that are not tied to specific housing units.

 Supportive services include conducting outreach to sheltered and unsheltered persons and families, engaging and supporting homeless participants with housing or other necessary services, and providing ongoing case management to help individuals and families gain and maintain safe housing and acquire independence.